balantaim/Spring-JPA-Rest-and-Swagger-Example/README.md

 ## Build native image (Optional)

-- Make sure GraalVM CE 21 or higher is installed on your system and "JAVA_HOME" is set
+- Make sure `GraalVM CE` 21 or higher is installed on your system and `JAVA_HOME` is set
 - Install all necessary dependencies for your OS: https://www.graalvm.org/latest/reference-manual/native-image/
 - Make sure `mvnw` file is executable